-Where the school hires or rents out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they should ensure that appropriate arrangements are in place to keep children safe.
+Where the school hires or rents out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service

-When services or activities are provided by the school, under the direct supervision or management of their school, their arrangements for child protection will apply.
+When services or activities are provided by the school, under the direct supervision or management of their school staff, their arrangements for child protection will apply.
 However, where services or activities are provided separately by another body this is not necessarily the case.
 The school should therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
 The school should also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.